NadimGhaznavi/Db4E/index.md

 P2Pool               | Monitors the P2Pool daemon log file and creates corresponding events in MongoDb using the MiningDb module.

 The modules below are called by the P2Pool module when the corresponding event is detected.
 These modules extract all historical data for the event, aggregate it into daily totals, writes that data to a CSV file and pushes the file to GitHub where it is rendered by Javascript Apexcharts code.

+---

+### Export Modules

+These modules extract data from MongoDB and transform it.
+They produce CSV files and use the Db4eGit module to push the files to GitHub.

 Module               | Description
 ---------------------|--------------------------------------